 Yes.
 Your tax report on Seller Central determines the period you need to report your sales.
 The tax report is based on the cash receipts and shipment dates.

 Liquidation sales reports are in the same period based on the date of shipment of your items.
 However, the sales will not appear in your report immediately.
 Instead, you must wait until the liquidator transfers the payment to Amazon.

-Always review the Removal Order Detail report to follow up on the sales in real time.
-After the liquidator transfers the payment to Amazon, follow up on your order account.
-This ensures that everything is properly documented.
+Always review the Removal Order Detail report to follow up on the sales in real-time.
+Follow up on your order account after the liquidator transfers the payment to Amazon and document everything properly.

 Yes.
 Amazon has tax calculation services to help you calculate tax orders.
-Note that Marketplace tax collection jurisdiction in the United States is not covered by these services.
+However, these services don’t cover marketplace tax collection jurisdiction in the US.

 The tax calculation and reporting services are only available to sellers with the FBA plan.
-However, for items destined for Marketplace Tax Collection jurisdictions, Amazon handles everything.
-That includes calculating, collecting, remitting, and refunding calculated taxes.
+However, Amazon handles everything for items destined for Marketplace Tax Collection jurisdictions, including calculating, collecting, remitting, and refunding calculated taxes.

-Gross recovery value is somewhere between 5 to 20% of the Average Selling Price (ASP) of your inventory items.
+Gross recovery value is between 5 and 20% of your inventory items’ Average Selling Price (ASP).
 However, there is no standard recovery value set for FBA liquidations.